PixarAnimationStudios/OpenUSD/js/README.md

 npm run test --  --watch
 ```

-After installation you have a *bin* subfolder under your *build* folder.
-This contains
-a *test.html* file you can open in a browser.
-USD-for-Web uses the SharedArrayBuffer
-feature - this requires certain security headers (CORS).
-If you don't want to worry about this for testing purposes you can run the Chrome browser
-with --enable-features=SharedArrayBuffer as a command line argument.

 NPM package consumption
 ------------------------

-Currently we only support consumption of the bindings via Script tags in the browser or via Node.js
+Currently, we only support consumption of the bindings via Script tags in the browser or via Node.js

 If you are using Webpack you can add the bindings to your application with